 As part of our charitable remit we offer a number of different scholarships and bursaries, giving those who struggle to meet our course fees the opportunity to join us.

-We provide a number of bursaries towards the cost of our conducting courses courtesy of the John Lewis Partnership.
+We provide a number of bursaries towards the cost of our conducting courses for UK nationals, courtesy of the John Lewis Partnership.
 These bursaries are available to teachers and vocal leaders working with primary school children and also to those aged 16-26 considering a career in this area.
 They are available to those financially unsupported by their school or LEA, and applicants must request funding from these sources before applying for a bursary.
 Applicants are required to fully complete their course to be eligible for the bursary; non-completion will result in the full course fee falling payable.
 By applying for a bursary, applicants accept these terms and a post-course report will be required within one month of completion.
 Please note: a bursary does not cover the full cost of a course, but reduces the cost to make it more affordable.

 If you wish to be considered for this financial assistance in the absence of funding from your school or LEA, you should check carefully that the above criteria apply to you, and then submit an application for the conducting course of your choice, ticking the relevant box on the form to indicate that you would like to apply for a bursary.
 Your request will then be considered and a decision advised as soon as is practically possible.